FaceLess-007/blender/trunk/lib/win64_vc15/osl/share/doc/OSL/README.md

   Kingsglaive: Final Fantasy XV,
   Storks,
-  Miss Peregrine's Home for Peculiar Children, Assassin's Creed,
+  Miss Peregrine's Home for Peculiar Children, Fantastic Beasts and Where to Find Them,
-  Fantastic Beasts and Where to Find Them
+  Assassin's Creed
 * **(2017)**
   Lego Batman,
   The Great Wall,